Knapp-type obstructions in multilinear fractal Fourier extension

+Our main results are Knapp-type constructions that give necessary conditions for a fractal multilinear Fourier extension theorem to hold.
+In this section, we will present these constructions and complement them with a modest sufficient condition that generates a large number of interesting examples.

-We next establish a necessary condition for multilinear Fourier extension estimates to hold (see Figure~\ref{figure:singularrange}).
+\textbf{A multilinear Knapp example for Cantor-type measures.} We establish a necessary condition for multilinear Fourier extension estimates to hold (see Figure~\ref{figure:singularrange}).
 The underlying construction should be viewed as a multilinear analogue of the fractal Knapp examples from \cite{HL,Che16}.
-We construct measures whose mass concentrates along transversal configurations (in some sense that will be made precise later) that favour multilinear gains, which is the new technical feature that we introduce (see Section~\ref{sec:MultiKnappV3}). \begin{theorem} Let $0<\beta_m\leq \alpha_m<1$ for $m=1,\ldots,k$ such that
+We construct measures whose mass concentrates along transversal configurations (in some sense that will be made precise later) that favour multilinear gains, which is the new technical feature that we introduce (see Section~\ref{sec:MultiKnappV3}). \begin{theorem} Let $1 < p < \infty$ and $1\leq q<\infty$.
+Let $0<\beta_m\leq \alpha_m<1$ for $m=1,\ldots,k$ such that

 and

 There exist $k$ Borel measures $\mu_{m}$ supported on compact sets $E_m$ for $m=1,\ldots, k$ satisfying

 and that for every $\varepsilon>0$, there is $0<r_{\varepsilon}<\frac{1}{4}$ with